Aroostook County, Maine: History

-Aroostook County was formed in 1839 from parts of Penobscot and Washington counties.
-In 1843, Aroostook gained land from Penobscot County; in 1844, Aroostook again gained land from Penobscot, plus it exchanged land with Piscataquis County.
-In 1889, Aroostook gained slightly from Penobscot, but gave back the land in 1903 when Aroostook County gained its final form.
+Aroostook County was formed, in 1839, from parts of Penobscot and Washington counties.
+Between 1843 and 1844, the county gained more land from Penobscot County, and further exchanged land with Piscataquis County.
+In 1889, Aroostook gained a small amount of Penobscot land, subsequently giving it back in 1903, when Aroostook County took on its current form.

-Some of the territory in this county was part of the land dispute that led to the "Aroostook War" that would be settled by the Webster–Ashburton Treaty.
+Some of the territory in the county was part of the land dispute that led to the "Aroostook War", a dispute which would be settled by the Webster–Ashburton Treaty.

 The county was also part of a route on the Underground Railroad, and was one of the last stops before entering Canada.
 Slaves would meet and hide just outside Aroostook or in deserted areas.
 Friends Quaker Church near Fort Fairfield was often a final stop.

 Much of Aroostook County's economy was dominated by military spending through the Cold War.
-Limestone Army Air Field was built in Limestone, Maine in 1947.
+Limestone Army Air Field was built in Limestone, Maine, in 1947.
 It was renamed Loring Air Force Base (AFB) in 1953 as the home of the Strategic Air Command (SAC) 42d Bombardment Wing operating Convair B-36 Peacemaker bombers.
 Aroostook County was chosen due to its strategic location as the closest point in the Continental United States to the Middle East and Europe including the Soviet Union west of the Ural Mountains.
 Loring AFB could accommodate one hundred of these large bombers; and had both the largest fuel storage capacity, at 9,200,000 gal, and the largest weapons storage capacity, at 4700 tonnes NEW, of any SAC base.
 The 42d Bombardment Wing at Loring operated Boeing B-52 Stratofortress bombers until the 1991 Base Realignment and Closure Commission recommended closure and the base closed in 1994.

 The 2014 Acadian World Congress was held along the Canada–United States border, co-hosted by Aroostook County and a number of neighboring counties in Canada (Témiscouata in Quebec, and Victoria, Madawaska and Restigouche in New Brunswick).
 Organizers planned a Tintamarre that was held in the town of Madawaska, Maine, as well as a giant tug of war across the Saint John River.